ninaricci29/CSC290Pacdude/README.md

 ### Alex

-Wrote the description and gameplay section.
+Wrote the description and gameplay section, added some additional points under gameplay tips.
 Provided additional methods such as getValue() and the move() methods in the Food class.
 Designed and created the map design of the game as a txt file.
 Designed and created all of the sprites and images used in the game, including sprites for the barriers, points, ghosts and pacman (the player) itself.

 ## Licening